angelrps/MasterDataScience_FinalProject/README.md

 1|1.0|131.911881

 #### 5. Pairwise Relationships
-As the number of pickups is very stable over time, I analysed only one month (so that my computer can handle it).<br>
+As the number of pickups is very stable over time, I analysed only one month (so that my computer can handle the it).<br>
 These are the relations found between the variables:

 - **Pickups - iswweekend**.
 There are more pickups during the weekend.
 - **Pickups - dayofweek**.
 There are more pickups on Saturday, Friday, Thursday, in this order.
 This variable is related to ``isweekend`` but it contains more granularity about pickups distribution so I will keep this variable and remove ``is weekend`` when training the models.
 - **Pickups - hour**.
 There are more pickups between 23:00 and 3:00.
 This could be because there is not public transport.
 - **Pickups - day**.
 There is a clear weekly pattern so this information is already given by ``dayofweek``.
-So I will not use ``day``.
+Therefore, I will not use ``day``to train the models.

 ![pairwise relations](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/img/Analysis_pairwise_relations_marked.PNG)

 ## 4_2_Modeling
-These are the steps I followed:
-(check out the notebook [here](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/notebooks/Modelling_01.ipynb))
+Below are the steps I followed (check out the notebook [here](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/notebooks/Modelling_01.ipynb)).
 ### 4_2_1_Create some helper functions that will help me out in the process
 * [``split_data()``](https://github.com/angelrps/MasterDataScience_FinalProject/wiki/3_3_Modelling#split_data): splits the data into train, validation and test.
 * [``plot_real_vs_pred()``](https://github.com/angelrps/MasterDataScience_FinalProject/wiki/3_3_Modelling#plot_real_vs_pred): it creates a bar plot to visually compare real vs predicted values.